Single Band si5351 Digital VFO

 The

-is devoted to the VFO frequency (The BFO is simply programmed in the
+top line is devoted to the VFO frequency (The BFO is simply programmed

-software).
-The lower line shows the current tuning step size on the
+in the software).
+The lower line shows the current tuning step size on

 remainder of the line.
 Full scale deflection for this software-based